pingcap/tidb/docs/design/2021-09-29-merge-dumpling-into-tidb.md

 ### Milestone 3

-After all releases(<= 5.2) expired, it is time to archive Dumpling repo.
+After all releases(<= 5.2) end of maintenance, it is time to archive Dumpling repo.
 But before the truly end, we should do some closing work:

 * Migrate issues from Dumpling to TiDB
 * ...